Skip to Main Content

 New York State envisions an integrated children’s healthcare system where there is “no wrong door” for children/youth experiencing complex needs.

-The Children’s Health and Behavioral Health Medicaid System Transformation will restructure the health care delivery system for individuals under 21 that have behavioral health (BH) needs and/or complex medical conditions.
+The Children’s Health and Behavioral Health Medicaid System Transformation restructured the health care delivery system for individuals under 21 that have behavioral health (BH) needs and/or complex medical conditions.

 Join the Children’s System Transition Listserv to get news on policy, training, and other updates.